Nipple Itching: Causes, Symptoms, and Treatment

 • Women may experience a burning sensation, often after breastfeeding.

-• nipple tenderness, burning, itching, or tingling
+• Nipple tenderness, burning, itching, or tingling

-• pink nipple and areola
+• Pink nipple and areola

-• dry and scaly areola
+• Dry and scaly areola

-• a white rash
+• White rash

 • Cracked nipples that heal slowly